bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 mode('non-standard-mode')(body)

-BEM-entity('entity-name')(body)
+BEM entity('entity-name')(body)

 match(arbitrary predicate)(body)

-**NB:** it is important to remember that we pass template's body to a function returned by helper method, not to a helper itself.
+**NB** It is important to remember that we pass template body to a function returned by helper method, not to a helper itself.

 Wrong: